Concerning copyrights, please contact:

 +372 617 7238

 Andrus Kivirähk (1970) is an author of adult and children’s prose and poetry, a playwright, topical satirist, and screenplay writer.
 He graduated from the University of Tartu as a journalist, and is the most powerful and prolific figure on Estonia’s literary scene today.
-Kivirähk is a remarkable author who can switch effortlessly from one style to another, producing fascinating short stories, newspaper columns, dramatic texts, children’s works, and television scripts alike.
-He has written 12 books for children, all of which are kept in print and widely read.
-Kivirähk’s children’s stories are known for their rich fantasy and unique sense of humour.
+Kivirähk has written 12 books for children, all of which are kept in print and widely read.
+His children’s stories are known for their rich fantasy and unique sense of humour.
 The writing is simple, the plots fast-paced, and the gallery of characters colourful and full of surprises.